 LoRaWAN can be considered highly secure because it supports the concept of end-to-end encryption.
 For this, is uses AES-128 (advanced encryption standard).
 An individual symmetric key (AppKey) is required for connection to the network.

 Yes.
 If it is configured correctly and has the right connectivity plan, you can also use IoT devices in other countries.
-We are constantly working on the expansion of our offering.
-The Swisscom LPN is currently available in France, Belgium, Spain, Denmark, the Netherlands, Sweden, Finland, the UK and Ireland.
-Do you have specific requirements?
+In addition to our existing offering, which includes the Swisscom LPN in France, Belgium, Spain, Denmark, the Netherlands, Sweden, Finland, the United Kingdom and Ireland, we also offer pan-European satellite communications.
+These permit a reliable connection even in remote rural areas that may not be covered by traditional networks.
+Do you have specific requirements or questions?
 Please get in touch with us.
 We will be happy to help you.

 Yes.
 In addition to connectivity, Swisscom also offers fully integrated IoT solutions that are designed around your requirements.
 We also collaborate with various partners from our IoT ecosystem, who we can call upon if necessary, such as hardware manufacturers.